space-bunny/ruby_sdk/README.md

     $ gem install spacebunny

-After you have signed up for a [Space Bunny](http://spacebunny.io)'s account, follow the [Getting Started](http://getting_started_link) guide for a one minute introduction to the platform concepts and a super rapid setup.
+After you have signed up for a [SpaceBunny](http://spacebunny.io)'s account, follow the [Getting Started](http://getting_started_link) guide for a one minute introduction to the platform concepts and a super rapid setup.